 Folks who often play Minecraft will likely have come across an error message Can’t Keep Up!
 Is The Server Overloaded?
-As the name suggests, this error has something to do with the server, so not entirely your fault.
+As the name suggests, this error is related to the server, so it’s not really your fault.

 You can tell things are not in the best position when the server begins to lag, which then causes navigation issues.
 After that, the error appears, and you’re very confused because you have no idea what to do at this point.